Henrik Larsson: 2000–03

 Following the arrival of Martin O'Neill in the summer of 2000, Larsson had his most successful season for Celtic.
-He began a successful partnership with new arrival Chris Sutton, as he scored 35 league goals in 38 league games to become SPL top goalscorer and to win the European Golden Shoe.
+He began a partnership with new arrival Chris Sutton, scoring 35 league goals in 38 league games to become SPL top goalscorer and to win the European Golden Shoe.
 The season saw Celtic win the domestic treble of the Scottish League Cup, Scottish Cup and the SPL.
-Larsson scored a hat-trick in a 3–0 win over Kilmarnock at Hampden Park to win the Scottish League Cup, the first non-Scottish player to do so in a cup final in Scotland.
+He scored a hat-trick in a 3–0 win over Kilmarnock at Hampden Park to win the Scottish League Cup, the first non-Scottish player to do so in a cup final in Scotland.
 He also scored twice in the Scottish Cup in a 3–0 win over Hibernian.
 Other highlights for Larsson included two goals against Rangers in the 6–2 win at Parkhead early in the season, breaking Charlie Nicholas' post-war club record of 48 goals (in all competitions) in a season, with a brace against Dundee United in the Scottish Cup semi finals, equalling Brian McClair's post-war club record of 35 league goals in season with a goal in a 5–2 defeat of Hibs, and scoring his 50th goal of the season against Rangers at Ibrox in a 3–0 victory towards the end of the season and finishing the season with a total of 53 goals in all competitions.
 He was again voted SPFA Players' Player of the Year, as well as SFWA Footballer of the Year and FourFourTwo Scottish Player of the Year.

 Rangers manager Dick Advocaat said "Larsson is one of the best strikers in Europe, maybe the world.
-If you watch Batistuta, he is sometimes not seen for 90 minutes but he scores two goals.
+If you watch [Gabriel] Batistuta, he is sometimes not seen for 90 minutes but he scores two goals.
 Larsson has even more, because, besides being a good player and goalscorer, he has a tremendous work rate."

-Larsson's fifth season at Celtic yielded a second consecutive SPL title for the club.
+Larsson's fifth season at Celtic yielded a second-consecutive SPL title for the club.
 It also marked the club's first foray into the UEFA Champions League group stage.
 Larsson scored his first Champions League goal with a penalty in Celtic's opening fixture in a 3–2 defeat to Juventus in Turin.
-He scored again for Celtic in their Champions League campaign with the only goal in a 1–0 victory over Porto, and again from the penalty spot against Juventus in a thrilling 4–3 victory at Celtic Park.
-Despite achieving a Scottish record of nine points in the group stage, Celtic failed to qualify for the latter stages and parachuted into the UEFA Cup.
-The club were drawn against Valencia, with Larsson scoring the second leg goal to take the tie into penalties, which Celtic eventually lost.
+He scored again for Celtic in their Champions League campaign with the only goal in a 1–0 victory over Porto, and again from the penalty spot against Juventus in a 4–3 victory at Celtic Park.
+Despite achieving a Scottish record of nine points in the group stage, Celtic failed to qualify for the latter stages and dropped into the UEFA Cup.
+The club were drawn against Valencia, with Larsson scoring the second-leg goal to take the tie into penalties which Celtic eventually lost.
 Larsson once again ended the season as SPL top goalscorer with 29 goals from 33 league appearances.